 The Application Process Is Straightforward

-An executor can usually file the paperwork online.
-There is a small fee to form an LLC, and you will need to provide your business name and contact information.
+An LLC executor can usually file the paperwork online.
+There is a small fee to form an LLC, and you will need to provide your LLC business name and contact information.

-You will also need to designate a registered agent- this is someone who will accept legal documents on behalf of your business.
+You will also need to designate an agent- this is someone who will accept legal documents on behalf of your business.

-An LLC executor directly reports to a registered agent.
+An LLC executor directly reports to an agent.
 This allows them to easily access all documents and information regarding the limited liability company (LLC).

-The registered agents are required by law to provide an annual report of all business records with appropriate government agencies.
+The registered agents are required by law to provide an annual report of all records with an appropriate government agency.

-This can include business address, registered agent information, and business owners' names to name a few.
+This can include a business physical address, agent information, and business owners' names to name a few.

-An LLC executor is also required by law in reporting changes of business records within the state agency as well as IRS office for all limited liability companies (LLC).
+An LLC executor is also required by law in reporting changes in business records within the state agency, like the Washington Secretary of State.
+It also applies to the IRS office for all limited liability companies (LLCs).